California Work Opportunity and Responsibility to Kids (CalWORKs)

 The table above reflects the current NON EXEMPT MAP, and EXEMPT MAP (monthly maximum aid payment) levels effective June 1, 2022.

 Families who are eligible for CalWORKs and who are homeless can apply for a special need payment to meet their costs for temporary and permanent housing.
-The maximum Homeless Assistance payment is based on size of the CalWORKs family.
-Homeless Assistance is available once in a 12–month period unless the family is homeless due to domestic violence, natural disaster, uninhabitability, or a physical or mental disability.
+The Temporary Homeless Assistance payment (usually 16 days) is based on size of the CalWORKs family.
+The family is responsible for any amount that exceeds the daily allowance.
+Homeless Assistance is available only once in a 12-month period unless the family is homeless due to domestic violence, natural disaster, inhabitability, or a physical or mental disability.
 All exceptions must be verified by a third party agency.

 CalWORKs Office Locations